jsbursik/DynamicTariffs/README.md

 Note: You can technically make the tariffs negative and they will pay YOU for selling to them.
 The UI will still say "-number"

+## Thanks
+Huge thanks to the folks in discord including: LazyWizard, stormbringer951, extremely loweffort art god, Ω Rubin Ω, and Jaghaimo (for the capital P in modPlugin).

+This is my first mod for this game, and my first time using Java since high school, they helped A LOT.

 ### Current Workflow setup
 * Currently using Apache NetBeans IDE version 10.0 on Linux (Ubuntu 20.04 LTS) to code all of this.
 * I'm using the Java JDK 1.7.0_80 from the Java archive on Oracles website.